SnapView icon SnapView

 • Check if the format is supported.

-• If it's a file permission issue, re-select the folder to grant permission.
+• If it is a file permission issue, re-select the folder to grant permission.

 • Check if the app window has focus.

-• If a text cursor is locked in a search field, click away to reset focus.
+• If a text cursor is active in a text field, click away first.

 • Check if the ZIP is corrupted.